The 5 Best Sleep Trackers

 • Requires a monthly subscription.

-In addition to being the best overall fitness tracking device on the market today, the WHOOP strap is also the most advanced and most reliable wrist-worn sleep tracker, thanks to the inclusion of four different sensors that sample data 100 times per second.
+In addition to being one of the most accurate fitness tracking devices on the market today, WHOOP is also the most advanced and most reliable wrist-worn sleep tracker, thanks to the inclusion of four different sensors that sample data 100 times per second.
+These sensors include:

 • Optical heart rate sensor with pulse oximetry capability, which improves the capture of heart rate data during sleep.